Minimal Penner dilatations on nonorientable surfaces: Dilatation theory of the cycle

 \section{Dilatation theory of the cycle}

 The goal of this section is to describe the dilatations arising from Penner's construction using curves with an odd cycle as their intersection graph, such as in Example~\ref{cycle_example}.

 Let~$C_l$ be a cycle of length~$l$ encoding the intersection of curves used in Penner's construction: to each curve~$c_i$ corresponds a vertex~$v_i$ of~$C_l$.
-We now study the case where the mapping class is given by a product of Dehn twists such that every curve~$c_i$ gets twisted along exactly once.
-So, let~$w$ be a word in the Dehn twists~$T_{c_i}$ so that every twist (along a curve~$c_i$) appears exactly once.
+We now study mapping classes defined by a word~$w$ in the Dehn twists~$T_{c_i}$ so that every twist~$T_{c_i}$ appears exactly once.
 To every such word, we associate an acyclic orientation of~$C_l$: an edge between~$v_i$ and~$v_j$ is directed from~$v_i$ to~$v_j$ if~$T_{c_i}$ occurs in~$w$ before~$T_{c_j}$ and vice-versa.
 The \emph{flow difference} of an acyclic orientation of the cycle~$C_l$ is the number of edges oriented in the clockwise sense minus the number of edges oriented in the anticlockwise sense.

 \begin{lem} Let~$w$ and~$w'$ be two words in the Dehn twists~$T_{c_i}$ so that every twist appears exactly once in each of them.
 If~$w$ and~$w'$ induce acyclic orientations of~$C_l$ with the same flow difference, then the matrices~$\rho(w)$ and~$\rho(w')$ from Penner's construction are conjugate. \end{lem}